DataDeveloper7865/StudentRosterApplication/README.md

 # StudentRosterApplicationC-
-A Student Roster Application written in C++
+An Inventory Application written in C++